marcoewerton/Learning_Motor_Skills_from_Partially_Observed_Movements_Executed_at_Different_Speeds/README.md

 Afterwards, please run the script "test_with_partial_observations.m".
 Again, by pressing a key on the keyboard, you can see the next test case.
 In those tests, the algorithm is predicting the rest of the trajectory given the observation of the first 50% of the trajectory.

 "recordTrajectory.m" allows the user to draw trajectories with the mouse.
 You can use this script to generate your own training and test trajectories.

+For more details on the algorithm, please refer to http://www.ausy.tu-darmstadt.de/uploads/Team/MarcoEwerton/ewerton_iros_2015_proceedings.pdf